Payntr cricket shoes are popular for a reason and it’s not just the intriguing Bodyline story behind them.

 Payntr Cricket Shoes review

-Payntr cricket spikes have had an upgrade for 2022 and beyond with their XPF range.
-The P6 is their bowling spike, packed with all of the engineering and specialist bowling know-how that former pro cricketer Dave Paynter brings to the party.
+Payntr cricket spikes have had an upgrade for 2023 with this new XPF range.
+The XPF-AR is their all-rounder spike, packed with all of the engineering and specialist know-how that former pro cricketer Dave Paynter brings to the party.

-You want cricket spikes that protect your feet and the Payntr XPF-P6 offers increased stability and strength for confidence as you bowl and field.
+You want cricket spikes that feel light but still protect your feet – the Payntr XPF-AR offers increased stability as you stop, turn and dive.

 To decipher that, a huge amount of thought has gone into making these Payntr cricket spikes comfortable, light and also durable.
 It helps that they look stylish too.